Poincar\'e Duality in abstract 6-functor formalisms: Dualizing object

 where $p\colon X \times_Y X \to X$ is the projection onto the first factor, and $\Delta \colon X \to X\times_Y X$ is the diagonal morphism.
 Then \cite[Lemma B.7.3]{quotients} ensures that we can decompose $\Delta$ as

 where $i$ is a Zariski-closed immersion, and $j$ is an open immersion.
 Then we see that

-Now clearly $i$ is a Zariski-closed section of a smooth morphism $g\coloneqq p\circ j\colon U \to X$.
+Now $i$ is a Zariski-closed section of the smooth morphism $g\coloneqq p\circ j\colon U \to X$.
 So the result follows directly from Corollary~\ref{cor:finally-deform} and the observation that the normal bundle of the (relative) diagonal is equal to the (relative) tangent bundle $\rm{T}_f$. \end{proof}